iPhone plans with unlimited data

 Which iPhone should I choose?

-Released in September 2016, this is the most stylish and powerful iPhone yet, rocking a sleek design and quad-core processors.
-It has the benefit of being the only water-resistant iPhone so far, so you can use it in the rain without worrying, though it doesn’t have a headphone jack.
+Released in September 2017, this is the most stylish and powerful iPhone yet, rocking a sleek design and hexa-core processors.
+It has a gorgeous edge-to-edge AMOLED display with a 1125 x 2436 pixel resolution, fantastic cameras, and Face ID.
 You won’t want this phone to leave your hands - an unlimited data deal might well be necessary.

-It may be a year older than the iPhone 7, but the 6s is still an excellent phone.
-It’s got a standard headphone port for a start, along with a 12MP camera, up to 128GB memory, and a premium-looking aluminium body.
+It may be a year older than the iPhone 8, but the 7 is still an excellent phone.
+It’s got the same HD screen as the 8 for a start, along with a 12MP camera, up to 256GB memory, and a premium-looking aluminium or glossy black body.

-The iPhone 6 is an even older generation, but it’s only a slight step down from the 6s.
+The iPhone 6 is an even older generation, but it’s only a slight step down from the 7.
 The design and display are almost identical, and you still get things like a fingerprint sensor so you can use Apple Pay.
 And because it’s older, it’s quite a bit cheaper - meaning you can get an unlimited data deal for a wonderfully low price.
+Oh, and it has a headphone jack.
+Hooray!

 This is the one to go for if you prefer a smaller handset - it’s got a 4-inch screen instead of the 4.7-inch one you get with most iPhones.
 Most of the iPhone SE’s innards, however, match those in the 6s, so it’s still a great piece of hardware.
 We’re talking an A9 chipset, up to 128GB storage, and a 12MP camera.